-Cloudflare dashboard SSO application · Cloudflare for Teams documentation

 Cloudflare dashboard SSO application

-By adding a Dashboard SSO application to your Cloudflare Teams account, you can enforce single sign-on (SSO) to the Cloudflare dashboard with the identity provider (IdP) of your choice.
+By adding a Dashboard SSO application to your Cloudflare Zero Trust account, you can enforce single sign-on (SSO) to the Cloudflare dashboard with the identity provider (IdP) of your choice.

+Once you have configured SSO, every user that wants to login with Dashboard SSO will need to also be a Cloudflare user.
+If the account does not exist, the request will not forward the authentication phase to the Identity Provider.
+Refer to Managing Cloudflare account access for information on adding users to your Cloudflare account.

 Set up dashboard SSO

-Step 1 — Launch Cloudflare for Teams
+Step 1 — Launch Cloudflare Zero Trust

-To log into Cloudflare for Teams directly, go to the Teams dashboard and select your account.
+To log into Cloudflare Zero Trust directly, go to the Zero Trust dashboard and select your account.

 To log in through the Cloudflare dashboard:

-- Log in to the Cloudflare dashboard.
+- Log into the Cloudflare dashboard.

 Step 2 — Set up an IdP

-Configure an IdP following our detailed instructions.
+Configure an IdP following our detailed instructions .

-Once you configure your IdP, make sure you also test your IdP.
+Once you configure your IdP, make sure you also test your IdP .

 Step 3 — Contact your account team